redbadger/crux/docs/src/part-2/capabilities.md

 ## A simple custom capability: Location

-`crux_http`, `crux_kv`, and `crux_time` are capabilities Crux ships.
+`Render` ships in `crux_core`; `crux_http`, `crux_kv`, and `crux_time` are separate crates Crux publishes.
 Location services aren't — they work differently enough across platforms that a cross-platform crate would do more harm than good, and they're specific enough that we didn't want to maintain an official one either.
 So the weather app defines its own.

 A capability is two things: